SB-labelings and posets with each interval homotopy equivalent to a sphere or a ball: Background

 Define the {\bf crosscut complex} given by a crosscut $C$ to be the simplicial complex whose faces are those subsets of $C$ which are bounded.

-\begin{rk} In a finite lattice $L$ (and hence also in the proper part of $L$), the set of atoms is a crosscut.
-Our focus in this paper will be on making use of the next theorem with the atoms as the chosen crosscut. \end{rk}
+\begin{rk} In a finite lattice $L$ (and hence also in the proper part of $L$), the set of atoms of $L$ is a crosscut.
+In this paper, we will make use of the next theorem with the atoms as the chosen crosscut. \end{rk}

 \begin{thm}[Crosscut Theorem, Theorem 10.8 in \cite{bjorner-top-methods}] The crosscut complex given by any crosscut of a finite poset $P$ is homotopy equivalent to the order complex of $P$. \end{thm}